 Anyways, I bought the thing and went on to enable development mode and got a Hello World app running.

 A few months past by and suddenly decided I wanted to do something with it.
-I thought of remaking a game I made for a game jam some years ago using Game Maker.
+I thought of remaking a game my cousin Mario and I made for a game jam some years ago using Game Maker.
 This was a perfect idea, the game was simple enough so I started on working on it.

 Defining the MVP